 Even though Las Vegas is the largest Nevada city, other large Nevada cities and towns also have very similar skewed cost of living and crime rates.
 Large tourist cities in Nevada, like Laughlin, Lake Tahoe, and our Biggest Little City, Reno, also get hit particularly hard.

 The Nevada tax rates are certainly attractive.
 However, there’s a “team” spirit that makes us want to stay and be a part of this incredible energy.
 Having called Las Vegas home for over 25 years, we’ve seen a lot of changes and growth.
 What makes us proud of the community are the creative problem-solving companies and people that also call Southern Nevada home.

 This blog was written by Kurt Grosse.
-Kurt is a 25+ year Las Vegas Top-Producing Realtor and Retired Building Engineer (PE, CE) known by his clients as “The Protector.”
+Kurt is a 25+ year Las Vegas Top-Producing Realtor and former Nevada Building Engineer, a PE, CE.
+Kurt is known by his clients as “The Protector.”
 With how quickly homes are built in Southern Nevada, his services can be invaluable.
 If you’re thinking about a Las Vegas or Southern Nevada move, give Kurt a call – 702-750-7599.